claudiodekker/inertia-laravel-testing/README.md

 ## Available Assertions

-The API introduced in V2 is very simple, and only consists of a few (fairly intuitive) methods, all of which are based on a basic check, that allows you to assert that the given page is an Inertia page:
+The API introduced in V2 is very simple, and consists of a handful of assertions, most fundamental of which is the basic assertion that ensures that the requested page is actually an Inertia page:
 ```php
 $response->assertInertia();
 ```

 ### Component

-To assert that the given page is not just an Inertia page, but also has the page component you expect, we'll have to do a bit more:
+To assert that the requested page is not just an Inertia page, but also has the page component you expect, we'll have to do a bit more:

 ```php